How to Make Dehydrated Cantaloupe

 Cut each half of the cantaloupe into four pieces.
 Make sure to cut lengthwise through each piece of cantaloupe’s center.
 You will, in fact, be cutting each half of cantaloupe two times, into smaller halves; at the end, you should have 8 total pieces of the cantaloupe.

 Peel each slice.
-Use the serrated knife to remove the rind.
+Use the serrated knife to remove the rind and expose the flesh of the cantaloupe.

-Now that you have removed the rind from the cantaloupe you need to cut each piece of the fruit into half-inch (12mm) thick slices.
-You will need to cut the slices at half an inch to create long thin strips of cantaloupe.
+Now that you have removed the rind from the cantaloupe, you need to cut each piece of the fruit into half-inch (12mm) thick slices.
+Slice the flesh into long, thin strips to prepare for making dried melon snacks.
 You need to do this to all eighth pieces of the cantaloupe.
 If you are not sure which part you should start cutting, you can use a tape measure to guide the blade.

 How to Dry Cantaloupe Slices